hotab/CentOS-application/README.md

 + Create scripts
 + Check software presence and activity
 + etc.
-+ As we will use python for the main tool too - we can use yum's code for the repo of recipes, and we can integrate with it to look up software (will need to be changed when it is ported to non-rpm based distros, which is rather possible with all the other tooling that was selected, but that won't be hard to do).
++ As we will use python for the main tool too - we can use yum's code for the repo of recipes, and we can integrate with it to look up software (will need to be changed when it is ported to non-rpm based distros (which is rather possible with all the other tooling that was selected), but that won't be hard to do).

 I propose this schedule:
 ### Schedule